atbcb/usab-uswds/news/_posts/2022-07-26-u-s-access-board-celebrates-the-32nd-anniversary-of-the-americans-with-disabilities-act-ada.md

 date: 2022-07-26
 excerpt: The U.S. Access Board celebrates the 32nd anniversary of the Americans with Disabilities Act (ADA), which was signed into law on July 26, 1990.
-This landmark civil rights law has impacted the lives of millions of people with .
+This landmark civil rights law has impacted the lives of millions of people with disabilities in the U.S. by improving access to public accommodations, employment, transportation, state and local government services, and telecommunications. . . .
-  . .
 image: /images/uploads/ada-signing.jpg
 image_alt_text: George H.W.
 Bush signing the ADA in 1990
 featured: true